Building where you catch the ski lift

 Building where you leave the ski lift

 The starting point for this walk the Thredbo Village ski lift.
 In talking about this walk I need to start with the parking situation.
 Parking is limited throughout the village with the main parking area being not long after you enter the village – parking is either along the road or off the side in an all day parking area.
 There are a number of two hour parking areas and private car parks throughout the village but you risk a fine if you choose the wrong location.
 Once you have parked your car head to the ski lift building which also contains a couple of cafe and food options if you’re feeling peckish.
-A lift ticket (in early 2021) costs around $45 per day for an adult.
+A lift ticket (in early 2023) costs around $55 per day for an adult but you can get a discount if you purchase in advance.
 This is one of two downsides to this walk.

 The other downside is that while the ski lift opens at 9:00am it can be impacted by strong winds at the top of the chairlift and own the day I did this walk I ended up starting two hours later than planned due to high wind gusts.
 Once the wind died down it was around a 15 minute ride to Eagles Nest.
-If you need a last minute toilet break, a cup of coffee or a snack then this is a good opportunity.
+If you need a last minute toilet break, a cup of coffee or a snack then this is a good opportunity but be aware that the restaurant may not be open until later in the day.

 From a navigation perspective this trail is about as easy as it gets.
 Apart from signage that is very easy to follow, the trail for most part is on a metal mesh walkway with small sections of concrete pathway at the start.
 The walk is mainly a steady uphill but not an overly steep grade as you avoid the steeper sections of the longer main summit walk.